MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 In general, a high level understanding of what these operators do is sufficient for effective debugging:
 `Filter` filters records, `Join` joins records from two or more inputs, `Map` applies a function to transform records, etc.
-You can find more details on these operators in the [`EXPLAIN` documentation](https://materialize.com/docs/sql/explain/#operators-in-decorrelated-and-optimized-plans).
+You can find more details on these operators in the [`EXPLAIN PLAN` documentation](https://materialize.com/docs/sql/explain-plan/#operators-in-decorrelated-and-optimized-plans).
 But it's not important to have a deep understanding of all these operators for effective debugging.